 This eight-page fact sheet (PDF) addresses constipation specifically in Multiple System Atrophy, but the impairment of the autonomic nervous system is similar enough to Parkinson’s disease as to be useful here.
 There is a nine-point list of contributors to constipation, other problems that can occur due to bowel problems, management tips, and medication options.

-By Robert S. Jenco, PharmD, and Mary L. Wagner, PharmD.
+By Mary L. Wagner, Robert S. Jenco, and Aksh K. Sharma.
 Published by the American Parkinson Disease Association, September 2010

 This six-page educational supplement (PDF) addresses causes of constipation, exercise and physical activity, dietary habits, medication that can cause or worsen constipation, change in lifestyle, and medication to treat constipation.